WP-Chat/server-info/guidelines.md

 ### Spoon feeding

 You are all here to learn, so we try to avoid "spoon-feed" answers.
 Ideally we walk you through the thought process, so you can find the answer yourself, and become better at learning at the same time.

+### Learning webdev with WordPress

+WordPress is not a good tool to use to start learning web development.
+It obfuscates how HTML, CSS, JavaScript and PHP are used together to make pages and websites, which makes it much more difficult to understand.

+Instead HTML, CSS, JavaScript and PHP should be learned separately, before attempting to learn WordPress.